tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 often better at showing the connectivity in weakly-resolved regions, where strongly sharpened maps break down into uninterpretable noise.
-If you wish you can use external tools like *phenix.auto_sharpen* or *LocScale* to optimise the map sharpening, but ChimeraX provides a tool to generate a smoothed map that is often good enough for the job:
+If you wish you can use external tools like *phenix.auto_sharpen* or *LocScale* to optimise the map sharpening, but ChimeraX provides a tool to smooth or sharpen the map to your specification:

-`volume gaussian #1 sDev 0.5`__
+`volume gaussian #1 sDev 0.75`__

-__ cxcmd:volume\ gaussian\ #1\ sDev\ 0.5
+__ cxcmd:volume\ gaussian\ #1\ sDev\ 0.75

-... will generate a new map based on the convolution of this one with a Gaussian with a standard deviation of 0.5 Angstroms.
-It will also automatically hide the existing map.
-Show it again by clicking the "closed-eye" icon in the top left of the Volume Viewer:
+... will generate a new map based on the convolution of this one with a Gaussian with a standard deviation of 0.75 Angstroms.
+Map sharpening and smoothing is often reported in terms of an applied *B-factor*, which is related to the standard deviation of the Gaussian as: :math:`B=8*pi^2*sDev^2`.
+If you find the need to sharpen a map (apply a negative B-factor), you can do this by adding the argument "invert true" to the above command.
+The smoothing we just applied is equivalent to applying a positive B-factor of about 44.5 square Angstroms.

+You'll find that this command has also automatically hidden the existing map.
+Show it again by clicking the "closed-eye" icon in the top left of the Volume
+Viewer:

 .. figure:: images/volume_hidden.png